 - Studies show that even devices that spend most of their time on standby, like computers and monitors, printers, and satellite and cable boxes, can account for as much as 10 percent of your electricity bill.
 Power down all those that are unnecessary.

 Ernst Heating & Cooling is proud to keep Metro-East homeowners up to date with the latest HVAC technology.
 We’re ready to help with all your energy conservation and home-comfort needs.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about summer vacation maintenance and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about summer vacation maintenance and other HVAC topics, visit our blog.